 Research and clinical practice shows that a child or teen can benefit from EMDR therapy to overcome troubling thoughts, feelings, and behaviours.
 These may or may not be a result of the following:

-The program is being led by Director of Clinical Operations, Jillian Hosey (Social Worker).
-Jillian is one of the few individuals in Canada who is trained and experienced in implementing EMDR with children and teens.
+Leading your child’s program is Jillian Hosey (Social Worker).one of the few individuals in Canada who is trained and experienced in implementing EMDR with children and teens.
 Applicable for coverage under most extended health plans.

 When we have bad or negative events in our lives like abuse, bullying, divorce, accidents, losses and death of a loved one, violence in the home among others, the brain creates ‘files’ that contain all the feelings, thoughts, and body sensations connected to this event.